DSprtn/GTFO_VR_Plugin/README.md

 ## Installation:

-	Download and install BepInEx in your GTFO game folder Follow the instruction on BepInEx's github, launch the game once Download and extract the newest GTFO_VR release in the game folder (...common/GTFO/) Make sure 'use desktop game theatre' is off in the properties in the steam library Start SteamVR
+	Download and install BepInEx into your GTFO game folder (SteamLibrary\steamapps\common\GTFO\) Follow the instruction on BepInEx's github, launch the game once Download and extract the newest GTFO_VR release into the same folder (SteamLibrary\steamapps\common\GTFO) Make sure 'use desktop game theatre' is off in the properties in the steam library Start SteamVR
 	Go in-game, when you're off the elevator press F1 to play in VR!
-	If your controllers don't do anything in-game you might have to download an input scheme from the workshop if anyone made one, or create one yourself (use the 'old binding UI' menu and set action pose to 'tip'!)

 	For now the UI is a bit janky so you can toggle it by aiming

+	If your controllers don't do anything in-game you might have to download an input scheme from the workshop if anyone made one, or create one yourself (use the 'old binding UI' menu and set action pose to 'tip'! (or whichever setting you prefer))

+	Note: When you save your binding SteamVR might not grab the latest poses, in that cases just create another binding, switch to that one and switch back and it will update correctly.

 ### Features:
 	More or less correctly working VR in-game gameplay (also works in multiplayer!)